 To understand what natural or organic food is, we should first take a deeper look in to what “conventional” food is – i.e. food that is not organic or natural.
 Conventionally produced fruits and vegetables are treated with fertilizers and pesticides to increase yields and limit insect and rodent issues.
 While some could argue that this in turn allows the production of more foods at a lower cost and the reduction of certain natural diseases, it does pass on these chemicals to humans when consumed.
 A common myth is that the washing of produce will remove all of the chemicals used – while this is true for chemicals on the surface of the produce, one must remember that if the produce has been produced all along with chemicals then the artificial ingredients reside within the vegetables or fruits themselves.

-The move towards a healthier lifestyle in all areas of our lives has prompted food producers to move towards production of foods without chemicals, artificial ingredients, food irradiation, and genetic modifications.
+The move towards a healthy lifestyle in all areas of our lives has prompted food producers to move towards production of foods without chemicals, artificial ingredients, food irradiation, and genetic modifications.
 However, there are many claims and if you walk through any shopping aisle in your favorite grocery store you’ll notice many food producers now slap on labels claiming their food is “100% Natural”, “All Natural”, or “Organic”.
 Some of these statements are true are others are not.
 Below I’ll explain the differences of each.

 This is an ever increasingly popular food label and can sometimes grossly misinform the public about what type of food they are purchasing.
 The USDA (U.S. Department of Agriculture) mentions that the term “natural” applies broadly to foods that free of artificial ingredients, colors, flavors, sweeteners, antibiotics, hydrogenated oils, stabilizing, and emulsifiers.
 While this sounds pleasing, food manufactures that use this term are not subject to government controls beyond the regulations and health codes that apply to all foods.
 Therefore, there is little oversight of their claims.
 As for meats and poultry, they must be minimally processed in a fashion that does not modify the raw original product.
 For instance, conventional ground beef is often treated with ammonia as a typical pound of such meat is normally derived from forty to fifty cows, thereby increasing the risk of E.coli and necessitating the use of an agent to minimize such bacteria.
 Food producers must explain the use of the term natural as well – if there are no artificial sweeteners, they must advise the consumer.
 One must keep in mind, that there are things that are natural that can still cause damage to your body – think of recreational drugs, saturated fats, and so forth.
 MSG is naturally occurring, however, some producers will add a much higher amount of it, and then the debate arises if it is still natural.
 One could argue that when MSG is added at levels not seen by nature, it is not natural.